Gargoyle's Quest II

-Gargoyle's Quest II: The Demon Darkness is a 1992 action-adventure game released on the NES by Capcom.
+Gargoyle's Quest II: The Demon Darkness is a 1992 action-adventure platform game developed and published by Capcom for the Nintendo Entertainment System.
 It is the prequel to Gargoyle's Quest (part of the Ghosts 'n Goblins franchise) and features a similar gameplay style, which combines adventure elements with side-scrolling action in a macabre fantasy setting.
+It was followed by Demon's Crest for the Super Nintendo Entertainment System in 1994.

 Gameplay

 The Demon Darkness utilizes a password system and is broken into two sections: Traversing the Ghoul Realm via an overhead map view, and side-scrolling action areas, that take place in dungeons, across giant pits, and more.

 The action portions of the gameplay are nearly identical, in a broad sense, to the previous Gargoyle's Quest game.
 The main difference between these parts and the original Gargoyle's Quest's action platforming segments is the addition of the Magic Tornado power-up, which allows Firebrand, the playable character, to raise himself into the air in vertical directions by standing on temporary platforms.
 Like in the previous game, Firebrand gets around with the added help of his wings which let him glide horizontally in mid-air.
 Firebrand can shoot "magic weapon" projectiles as a mean of attack or self-defense at any given moment.
 One of the staple abilities of Firebrand is his power to cling to walls for climbing up vertical cliffs, grabbing on to the sides of moving objects, and slower descending.
 Firebrand is notably slower than most video game characters of his kind, often leading to a necessary confrontation with each foe.
 Occasionally, Firebrand is blocked by foes that have significantly more health than regular ones and must defeat them in confined rooms to advance.

 In the overworld and town screens, Firebrand moves in the four cardinal directions to navigate the realm he inhabits in semi-linear paths.
 Towns contain ghoul denizens, who talk to Firebrand, and various stone buildings that can be entered.
 Firebrand becomes more powerful as he progresses, whether by increased glide time, higher jumping ability, or more stamina, through the use of acquired enchanted items.